-Credit Memos are used to correct errors made in a sales invoice which has already been sent to a customer.
+Credit Memos are used to correct errors made in a sales invoice that has already been sent to a customer.
+This type of document functions as an invoice with a negative amount.

 When to Use a Credit Memo

-A credit memo functions as an invoice with a negative amount and is used when an invoice has already been mailed to a customer and you need to apply a credit to their invoice.
+A credit memo is used when an invoice has already been mailed to a customer and you need to apply a credit to their invoice.
 With this document, you will have the options of either applying the credit to other invoices in the client's ledger or dispersing a refund check.
 This form of correspondence is used to document overcharges or other errors such as:

 - Incomplete shipment